+Carry out a recovery programme for the most threatened plant species in south Sinai through in situ and ex situ conservation activities.
+These activities must include restoration, reintroduction, rehabilitation, and enrichment planting.
 10. Did you use The Rufford Foundation logo in any materials produced in relation to this project?
-Did the RSGF receive any publicity during the course of your work?
+Did the RF receive any publicity during the course of your work?

-- I didn't you use the Rufford Foundation logo in any materials produced in relation to this project. - The RSGF will receive publicity through scientific articles that will be produce shortly.
+- We have used the Rufford Logo in education and awareness activities. - The RF will receive publicity through scientific articles that will be produce shortly.